 Chicago, Illinois: Sunrise, 5:17 a.m.
 CDT; Sunset, 8:30 p.m.
 CDT.
 Check local sources for sunrise and sunset times for your location.

 Not until 2100 are the five bright planets visible in order from the sun – Mercury, Venus, Mars, Jupiter, and Saturn – simultaneously.
-During mid-April 2036, the five planets are visible in a mixed order, simultaneously.
+During late December 2022 and during mid-April 2036, the five planets are visible in a mixed order, simultaneously.

 These planet parades can be visible during about a decade, centered on the Jupiter – Saturn conjunctions.
 The last conjunction occurred in December 2020 – a Great Conjunction.
 The current parade of the five bright planets simultaneously until 2036.
 Be sure to see it before Mercury leaves the scene during the next week.

 This morning’s planet parade is in full review, with the five bright planets visible simultaneously.

 Start with the crescent moon, 12% illuminated, Morning Star Venus, and the Pleiades star cluster.
 They make a nicely spaced triangle in the east-northeast before sunrise.

 An hour before sunrise or earlier, find a clear horizon toward the east-northeast.
 A hilltop or elevated structure may provide clear views over trees and other nearby obstacles.

 The crescent moon is about 15° up in the east.
 The moon’s night portion is showing earthshine – reflected sunlight from Earth’s oceans, clouds, and continents.
 Earthshine’s impression can be seen wit the unaided eye or amplified through a binocular.

 Capture earthshine with a tripod-mounted camera and exposures up to a few seconds.
 Bracket the exposures – take several at different shutter speeds – to capture the best view.

 Morning Star Venus is 9.3° to the lower left of this morning’s lunar crescent.